-70) The internal and external assessment is based on the level of participation in lab. sessions and the timely submission of lab experiments/assignments, the quality of solutions designed for the assignments, the performance in VIVA-VOCE, the quality of lab. file and ethical practices followed.
+Course Code: PC/CSE/2-P Course Assessment Methods (internal: 50; external: Course Credits: 2 50 ) The internal and external assessment is based on the Type: Professional Core Lab. level of participation in lab. sessions and the timely Course submission of lab experiments/assignments, the quality Contact Hours: 4 hours/week of solutions designed for the assignments, the Mode: Lab practice and performance in VIVA-VOCE, the quality of lab. file assignments and ethical practices followed.
 The internal examination is conducted by the course coordinator.
 The external examination is conducted by external examiner appointed by the Controller of Examination in association with the internal examiner appointed by the Chairperson of the Department.